ssilverman/QNEthernet/README.md

 | UDP             | `MEMP_NUM_UDP_PCB`        |                       |
 | TCP             | `MEMP_NUM_TCP_PCB`        | Simultaneously active |
 | TCP (listening) | `MEMP_NUM_TCP_PCB_LISTEN` | Listening             |

+## UDP receive buffering

+If UDP packets come in at a faster rate than they are consumed, some may get dropped.
+To help mitigate this, the `QNETHERNET_UDP_EXTRA_BUF_SIZE` macro can be set to an additional buffer size, in packets.
+Its default is zero, meaning any new packets will cause any existing packet to get dropped.
+If it's set to 1 then there will be space for one additional packet, and so on.

 ## mDNS services